PYART0/PyART-demo/README.md

 ![FIG3](https://github.com/PYART0/PyART-demo/blob/main/Figures/FIG3.png)

-in which the first line shows the current file, the second line shows a line of code which contains the recommendation point, the third line represents the information of the recommendtion point in the form of `[file name]/[line number]#[caller]:[inferred type]#expected API`.
+in which the first line shows the current file, the second line shows a line of code which contains the recommendation point, the third line represents the information of the recommendtion point in the form of `[file name]#[line number]#[caller]:[inferred type]#expected API`.

 Then use the following command to generate RF model: